 Clearinghouses are listed alphabetically.
-If clinics is turned on, you can override some information by clinic (e.g. login credentials, export path).
+If clinics is turned on, some information can be overridden by clinic (e.g., login credentials, export path).
 See Clearinghouse Clinic Setup.
 To view a clinic's Export Path overrides for all clearinghouses listed on the E-Claims window, select the clinic in the upper right.

 Add: Add a clearinghouse that isn't listed

 Dental default: Single click on a clearinghouse, then click Dental.

 Medical default: Single click on a clearinghouse, then click Medical.

 Eligibility requests: Single click on a clearinghouse, then click Eligibility.

 The settings below affect the automatic download of clearinghouse reports (e.g., ERAs, acknowledgment reports, text reports).
 Once a report is downloaded and processed, the information becomes part of the database and is accessible from any computer.

 Receive Reports by Service: Determines the method used to receive reports.

 Computer to Receive Reports Automatically: Specify one computer which will download reports automatically from the clearinghouse server to the Report Path.
 Enter the IP address or computer/server name or click This Computer to use the current computer.
 If a server name is entered and Open Dental is left open on the server, the computer will automatically check the server for new reports according to the interval.
 If this field is blank, this feature is disabled.

 Receive at an Interval: Set a time interval, in minutes, to automatically check the clearinghouse server and download new reports.
 Only values between 5 and 60 are allowed.
 30 is the default.